isomerpages/imda-tradetrust/_about-tradetrust/Why adopt TradeTrust.md

 the legal hassles.</p>
 </li>
 <li>
-<p>Optimise your operations and busineses with benefits from digitalisation</p>
+<p>Optimise your operations and get more business with benefits from digitalisation</p>
 <p></p>
 </li>
 </ul>